ABOUT THE WISE PROGRAM

 Questions regarding the WISE program and how to apply should be directed at your appropriate WISE sponsor.
 However, please first review these webpages since most questions can be answered here.

-During the 9-week program, WISE students work with a faculty-member-in-residence (FMR) who creates a schedule of meetings, field trips, and events where the WISE interns interact with leaders in the U.S. Congress, the
+During the 9-week program, WISE students work with a faculty-member-in-residence (FMR) - a prominent engineering/ public policy professional - who creates a schedule of meetings, field trips, and events where the WISE interns interact with leaders in the U.S. Congress, the

 Administration, and federal agencies, industry, and prominent non-governmental organizations.

 The WISE students work under the guidance of the FMR.
 While writing their papers, WISE students will also interact with, and are mentored by representatives of their sponsoring societies.

 STIPENDS & HOUSING

 The WISE Internship is not a paid internship.
 Students receive a stipend of $2,100.00 to assist with living and travel expenses.

 Additionally, the WISE sponsoring societies provide housing for the students, costs of which typically run approximately $4,000 per student.
 Students are housed in triple or quad rooms - singles are not available - in a dormitory on the campus of George Washington University in the heart of Washington, DC.
 If a WISE student chooses to not live with the group in WISE-sponsored housing, the student must fund their own housing arrangements.

 Here are some examples of what others have had to say about the WISE program: